Vagr9K/gatsby-advanced-starter/README.md

 If you are a newcomer to Gatsby who's interested in the implementations of most needed features, this is a great place to start.

-If you are interested in a foundation for bulding ultra-fast websites, you can use this project as a "minimal" starter.
+If you are interested in a foundation for building ultra-fast websites, you can use this project as a "minimal" starter.

 [Demo website.](https://vagr9k.github.io/gatsby-advanced-starter/)

 ## Features

-* Blazing fast loading times thanks to prerendered HTML and automatic chunk loading of JS files
+* Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 * Separate components for everything
 * High configurability:
   * User information